-Television: A television and a VCR/DVD player that you may use are located in the Pavillon living room.
-A wall-mount that can accommodate a 26" flat-screen television is provided in each room.
+Television: A television and a VCR/DVD player that you may use are located in the lounge.
+A wall-mount that can accommodate a 26" flat screen television is provided in each room.

 Westman TV is available upon request for a monthly fee payable to the facility through your trust account.